sknavilehal/prototype/README.md

 MOM.ai is an AI-enabled tool to tag multiple speakers from a pre-recorded meeting audio and generate the transcript along with the MoM summary

 ## Prerequisite
-Ubuntu
+Ubuntu\
-Python 3
+Python 3\
-Redis server running on localhost:6379
+Redis server running on localhost:6379\
-At least 8GB of RAM
+At least 8GB of RAM\
+At least 2GB of free disk space

 ## Installation